 Give Someone Another Summer

 Help us make moments that count in the lives of our patients.
-For patients like Naomi, it's as simple as getting the opportunity to spend another summer with her family.
+For patients like Naomi and Jillian, it's as simple as getting the opportunity to spend another summer with their family.
 Your donations help make those moments happen.
 Give another summer to a patient in need of blood by helping the South Texas Blood & Tissue Center continue to provide this lifesaving resource.

 We encourage all eligible donors to help save the lives of patients by stopping by or scheduling your donation at any of our conveniently located donor rooms.